jarecoo/practice/notes.md

 - “‘God laid down this law, saying: if you want some good, get it from yourself’ Epictetus, Discourses, 1.29.4 Here is how to guarantee you have a good day: do good things” The Daily Stoic, p.141
 - Making the world a better place rests on making yourself a better person.
 - “What is your vocation?
 To be a good person.” -Marcus Aurelius, Meditations, 11.5 (TDS p.165)
+- Leave the World Better than You Found It
 - “‘Kindness is invincible, but only when it’s sincere, with no hypocrisy or faking.
 For what can even the most malicious person do if you keep showing kindness and, if given the chance, you gently point out where they went wrong — right as they are trying to harm you?’ -Marcus Aurelius, Meditations, 11.18.5.9a …The expected reaction to hatred is more hatred…Most rudeness, meanness, and cruelty are a mask for deep-seated weakness.
 Kindness in these situations is only possible for people of great strength.
 You have great strength.
 Use it.”
 The Daily Stoic p.146
 - “’Every event has two handles, one by which it may be carried, the other by which it cannot.
 If your brother does you wrong, don't lay hold on the action by the handle of his injustice, for by that it cannot be carried; but by the opposite, that he is your brother, that he was brought up with you; and then you will have hold of the handle which carries.’ -Epictetus, Enchiridon, 43 There is no promise that trying things this way — of grabbing the different handle — will have such momentous results for your.
 But why continue to lift by the handle that hasn’t worked?”
 TDS p.180
 - Listen “Hesiod, the poet, said that ‘the best treasure is a sparing tongue.’
 Robert Greene considers it a low of power: Always Say Less Than Necessary.
 We talk because we think it’s helping, whereas in reality, it’s making things hard for us.
 If our spouse is venting, we want to tell them what they should do.
 In fact, all they actually want us to do is hear them.”
 TDS p.191